-Most of us prepare to answer even the toughest questions before a job interview.
-But what if you’re faced with an illegal question?
-Are you prepared to handle it without jeopardizing your chances of getting hired?
+We prepare to answer even the toughest questions before a job interview.
+But what if you’re faced with a question you shouldn’t answer?
+Are you prepared to handle it without jeopardizing your chances of being hired?

 What questions can’t employers ask?

-In general, questions that have no relation to the assessment of being able to perform a job are inappropriate.
-But when a question touches on characteristics that are protective grounds for discrimination, it can be considered illegal.
+In general, questions that have no relation to your skills and experience should make you suspicious.
+But when questions touch on characteristics that are protective grounds for discrimination, they may be considered illegal.
 These characteristics include (based on the Manitoba Human Rights Code):

 - Race, place of origin, nationality or ethnic origin